emetreve/epic-movie-quotes-front/README.md

 ### Getting Started

 1\.
-First of all you need to clone Covid Questionnaire repository from github:
+First of all you need to clone Epic Movie Quotes repository from github:

 ```sh
 git clone https://github.com/RedberryInternship/elene-metreveli-epic-movie-quotes-front